lishen-nt/sgx-language-adapter/README.md

 ## Sgx_Java

 The project demonstrates several fundamental example APIs created with Java Native Interface (JNI).
-These example APIs enavle JAVA to perform enclave operations in Intel(R) Software Guard Extensions (SGX).
+These example APIs enable JAVA to perform enclave operations in Intel(R) Software Guard Extensions (SGX).
-- Initialize and destroy an enclave.
-- Generate a random byte array using SGX trusted library function (sgx_read_rand).

 ### How to Build/Execute the Sample Code